-There are many differences between the many HILIC columns and Cogent TYPE-C™ columns but for the sake of brevity, I will only address the main differences.
+There are many differences between the columns used for HILIC and Cogent TYPE-C™ columns but for the sake of brevity, we will only address some of the differences.

 With HILIC columns, polar compounds partition into and out of the Hydration Shell created by adsorbed water on the silica surface (see below).
-As the acetonitrile concentration increases the water layer decreases and the charged polar analytes are retained by the combination of cation exchange with the silanols under the water layer and the partitioning effect.
+As the aprotic solvent such as acetonitrile concentration increases the water layer decreases and the charged polar analytes become retained by the combination of cation exchange with the silanols under the water layer and the partitioning effect.
 The combination of these two mechanisms retains polar compounds in HILIC mode.
-For reproducibility, this water shell thickness and salt content must be managed by the chromatographer between gradient runs.
+For reproducibility, this water shell thickness and salt content must be managed by the chromatographer between gradient runs by careful equilibration.

-On Cogent TYPE-C™ Columns, the charged polar compounds elute in a similar order as on HILIC columns as stated above; however non-polar compounds will be retained at the same time by the non polar phase of the Cogent columns which has a small hydrocarbon bonded phase on a silica hydride surface.
-Since there are virtually no silanols to speak of on these columns, the polar compounds are retained more by the adsorptive character of the silica-hydride and silica backbone which are now more available to the analytes due to a very shallow solvent layer which is the organic component such as acetonitrile, methanol etc. when at higher concentrations of the organic component.
+On Cogent TYPE-C Columns, the polar compounds elute in a similar order as on HILIC columns as stated above; however non-polar compounds may be retained at the same time by the non polar phase of the Cogent columns which could have a small hydrocarbon bonded phase on a silica hydride surface.
+Since there are virtually no silanols to speak of on these columns, the polar compounds are retained more by the adsorptive character of the silica-hydride.
 Because of the lack of an effective Hydration Shell at high organic content due the weak association with water of the Cogent columns (see below), the phase will equilibrate and change more rapidly with all silica hydride based columns than with HILIC columns.
 This is an advantage when rapid gradients are desired.

-HILIC columns can only perform HILIC which is similar but different from ANP while Cogent TYPE-C™ columns can perform ANP, Reversed Phase and traditional Normal Phase using completely non-polar solvents such as hexane.
+HILIC columns are intended to only perform HILIC while Cogent TYPE-C columns can perform ANP, Reversed Phase and traditional Normal Phase using completely non-polar solvents such as hexane.
 There is no hysteresis when changing between these modes making this column extremely efficient.
-There are other features and benefits of the very unique column and they are addressed in other Knowledge Base articles.
+There are other features and benefits of these unique columns and they are addressed in other Knowledge Base articles.